 - Helpful lingo.

-1 What politicians should I focus on?
+1. What politicians should I focus on?
 The three Members of Congress who represent your area.
 Specifically, the two U.S. Senators and one U.S. Representative who serve you back in D.C.
-You don’t need to worry about State or Local government (Governor, Mayor, City Council, etc.).
 For The Borgen Project, it’s all about Congress.
 The White House is certainly important, but Members of Congress determine funding levels (control the purse), pass legislation and are more accessible than the President.
 Read more about the role of Congress.

-2 Who are my members of Congress and how can I contact them?
+2. Who are my members of Congress and how can I contact them?
 Every U.S. citizen (and anyone living in the U.S.) is represented by two U.S. Senators and one Member of the House of Representatives (aka.
 Congressmen/Congresswomen/Representative).
-Enter your zip code below to find your leaders.
+Click the link button to find your leaders.

-5 What is a cosponsor?
-When a leader ‘cosponsors’ a bill they are essentially endorsing it.
+5. What is a cosponsor?
+When a leader ‘cosponsors’ a bill, they are essentially endorsing it.
 In order to get a bill scheduled for a vote in committee, our job is to pressure and mobilize Members of Congress to cosponsor the legislation.
-Most of your advocacy and lobbying will focus on asking your leaders to cosponsor key bills.
+Most of your advocacy will focus on asking your leaders to cosponsor key bills.